jxarco/lexgui.js/README.md

 - ~~Context Menus~~
 - ~~Add title to any subentry in context menus~~
 - ~~Open context menus the other way around if not enough space~~
+- ~~Create addPanel to avoid instancing and attaching a panel to an area~~
 - Resize callbacks
 - Dialogs
 - Multiple widgets per row